Fit as a Mama Bear

 Learn more about what powdered bone broth is and why you want to stock up!

-Frequently Asked Questions About Slow Cooker Chicken Alfredo
+Slow Cooker Chicken Alfredo FAQs

 How do you thicken dairy-free alfredo sauce?

 The crock pot chicken alfredo is thickened with arrowroot powder.
 A little bit goes a long way.
 Tossing the chicken with the arrowroot before cooking gives it the best texture.
-However, after the noodles are cooked if you think there’s too much liquid, you can add one more teaspoon by removing some of the hot water and whisking in the arrowroot powder.
+However, after the noodles are cooked, if you think there’s too much liquid, you can add one more teaspoon by removing some of the hot water and whisking in the arrowroot powder.
 Then, allow the meal to simmer for a few minutes.

 How do you cook pasta in the slow cooker?

 The trick to cooking the gluten-free pasta in the slow cooker is to add it at the end of the cook time and make sure there is enough liquid in the slow cooker to cook it.
-For this crockpot chicken alfredo recipe, the noodles don’t have to be covered in liquid but the more moisture in the slow cooker the better.
+For this crockpot chicken alfredo recipe, the noodles don’t have to be covered in liquid, but the more moisture in the slow cooker, the better.
 Make sure to cook the noodles covered.

 How long should you cook chicken in the slow cooker?

 The chicken will dry out if it is cooked too long in a slow cooker without enough liquid.
-For this slow cooker chicken, make sure to only cook the mixture for 5-6 hours otherwise there may not be enough liquid to cook the pasta.
+For this slow cooker chicken, make sure to only cook the mixture for 5-6 hours; otherwise, there may not be enough liquid to cook the pasta.

 More Slow Cooker Recipes